WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

 Overview
 """"""""""

-Variable Hydrodynamics is an advanced feature that enables users to change the *state* of their device during simulation.
-In this context, a device *state* can be related to any number of scenarios, such as a variable geometry changing shape, a flooding body, a change in operational depth, load shedding capabilities, time-dependent changes to a device, etc. A signal, such as kinematics, dynamics, or time,  is used to alter the state of the device during simulation.
+Variable Hydrodynamics enables users to change the *state* of a hydrodyamic body during simulation.
+A body's *state* could reflect any number of scenarios, such as a variable geometry changing shape, a flooding body, a change in operational depth, load shedding capabilities, time-dependent changes to a device, etc. A signal, such as kinematics, dynamics, or time, is used to alter the state of the device during simulation.
 This feature expands WEC-Sim's simulation capabilities and enables modeling a new breadth of scenarios in the time domain.

-Different states of a device are represented by different sets of boundary element method data.
+The varying state of a body is represented by changing the hydrodynamic coefficients used to calculate hydrodyamic forcing during the simulation.
 User defined logic and user selected signals determine when the state changes.
 The Variable Hydrodynamics feature does not determine a specific scenario, state, signal, or discretization required.
-It is the user's responsibility to implement a specific variable hydrodynamics case using best practices and validate the results with higher fidelity data.

 Example
 """"""""